thaisnishimoto/42sp_04_Born2beRoot/README.md

 Defaults        requiretty
 Defaults        secure_path=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/snap/bin
 ```
-You can replay the sudo session in real-time, based on the :
+You can replay the sudo session in real-time, based on the ID
 When a command is run via sudo with log_output enabled a TSID=ID string is logged to the sudo log file.
 ```
 sudoreplay [Terminal Session ID]